Saurav21/parkinson-s-disease-prediction/README.md

 # parkinson-s-disease-prediction

-The model can predicts the parkison disease with 94% accuracy.
+The model can predicts parkison disease with 94% accuracy.

 Data Source: